Filom3na/SpotiMood/README.md

 SpotiMood is an innovative mood-based music recommendation application developed as part of the Software Engineering Immersive course at General Assembly.
 This full-stack project aims to bridge the gap between a user's emotional state and their music listening experience.
 By allowing users to select their current mood, SpotiMood provides tailored song and playlist recommendations, creating a personalized and emotionally resonant music journey.

-The application was developed over a two-week sprint, showcasing the integration of a Django backend with a React frontend, and demonstrating proficiency in full-stack development, API integration, and user-centric design.
+The application was developed in a week timeframe, showcasing the integration of a Django backend with a React frontend, and demonstrating proficiency in full-stack development, API integration, and user-centric design.

 ## Demo
 The application is deployed on Heroku.
 You can explore Spotimood [here](https://spotimood-12bff2675e3a.herokuapp.com/).